blindman67/GrooverGeom/README.md

 Work in progress.

+## Warning Refactoring in progress
+The document dose not fully reflect the current refactoring.

 This is part of the Groover name space and can be located as groover.geom.

 You can also extend the object with render functions for rendering  on the 2D canvas context